 With a solid content calendar, you can build stronger connections with your audience, hit touchpoints on the buyer’s journey, and position yourself as a trusted and valuable resource.

 Why Is Content Marketing Consistency Important?

 Grasping the attention of consumers has become a tough business.
-No longer will traditional forms of mass marketing be an effective way to bring awareness to convert prospects into buyers.
+Traditional forms of mass marketing will no longer be an effective way to bring awareness to convert prospects into buyers.

-Creating a few blogs or posting on social media here and there might help a prospective customer understand a topic better, but it will not help you hit all of the necessary touchpoints or build a meaningful relationship.
+Creating a few blogs or posting on social media here and there might help a prospective customer understand a topic better.
+Still, it will not help you hit all necessary touchpoints or build a meaningful relationship.
 If you are not a consistent content marketing creator, you are not fully connecting with your audience.

 How to Create a Strategy — and Stick to It

 The solution to consistency is inbound marketing, a modern method that equips you to create content that drives buyer personas through your marketing funnel.
 The inbound marketing methodology will help guide the context your material should be used within and is based on four stages: attract, convert, close, and delight.